I was meeting an old friend for lunch … but he was running late.

 Only his small kitchen seemed to be set up.

 It was never easy to leave Eddie’s place.
-“I’ve gotta get a move on,” I’d say.
+“I’ve gotta get a move on,” I’d say, getting up off the chair.
 Ed always pleaded, “Don’t go … you’re in no rush.”
 My friend wanted company.

 Ed longed to go on about the past but, oddly enough, he didn’t talk much about the future.
 There were no dreams of retiring to Florida, to a cabin in the woods … or running off to Australia with a hot model.
 None of that.

 Ed began spending more time with his sister-in-law whose husband, Ed’s older brother, had passed away at the age of 75 following a long struggle with Alzheimer’s.
-The lady — a quick wit in her own right — was far more than a relative.
+This wonderful woman — a quick wit in her own right — was far more than a relative.
 She was a loving caregiver.
 An angel.

 ON THE MOVE …

 It wasn’t long before Ed moved to a special care facility smack in the centre of a new, upscale neighbourhood in North Edmonton.
 There, he could come and go and have visitors.
-I was one.
+I was one of many.

 The fact that Ed was now living in that ‘special home’ made me want to see him more … take him out for drives, hang out and pig out at a Mary Brown’s restaurant, that sort of thing.

 Here’s a :17 video of Ed in the Edmonton subdivision of Lewis Estates in the west end of Edmonton, where I live.
-He’s walking my half-Yorkshire terrier, Timbit.
+He’s walking Timbit, my half-Yorkshire terrier.

 Everyone at the care facility loved Ed, especially the female staff he vowed to marry one day.
 “But I’m married,” they pleaded.
 “Really?
 Haven’t you had enough of that guy …?”